anima-wg/brski-cloud/anima-brski-cloud.md

 ## Voucher Request Redirected to Owner Registrar {#redirect2Registrar}

 This flow illustrates the Owner Registrar Discovery flow.
 A pledge is bootstrapping in a remote location with no local domain Registrar.
-The assumption is that the owner Registrar domain is accessible and the pledge can establish a network connection with the owner Registrar.
+The assumption is that the owner Registrar domain is accessible, and the pledge can establish a network connection with the owner Registrar.
 This may require that the owner network firewall exposes the owner Registrar on the public internet.

 ~~~ aasvg